chelu/jdal/README.txt

 database application, avoiding the complexity of many common programming tasks.

-JDAL is built on top of Hibernate ORM and Spring framework and provides you with a set of core database services and UI Componentes ready to be used via configuration on Spring context configuration files.
+JDAL is built on top of Hibernate or JPA ORMs and Spring framework and provides you with a set of core database services and UI Componentes ready to be used via configuration on Spring context configuration files.